How to Use This Calculator

 Enter the interior height of the water column in inches.
 This can be less than the tank's full height.

-The calculator will display the volume in US gallons, liters, and cubic feet, along with water weight and floor footprint.
+The calculator will display the volume in US gallons, liters, and cubic feet, along with water weight, floor footprint, and a stocking guideline.
+An 'Aquarium Insights' panel will provide further interpretation and derived metrics.

 Example Calculation